nikita-barsukov/ud-651/supporting_texts/dataset_construction.md

 My next step was to obtain geographical shapes of census blocks, to be able to attribute census block based on geographical coordinates in crime dataset.
 Shapefiles are available for download at [Census government portal](https://www.census.gov/cgi-bin/geo/shapefiles2013/layers.cgi).

-Data of various social parameters: educational leel, employment status, population and median income was downloaded from American county survey, available through Census.gov website.
-Download process is rather cumbersome, it is explained in detail on this forum: http://gis.stackexchange.com/questions/9380/where-to-get-2010-census-block-data
+Data of various social parameters: educational leel, employment status, population and median income was downloaded from American county survey website.

 **Cleaning up the data**